ingenthr/cbxc/README.md

 TODOs
 -----
- - Add full bucket api to XCBucket
+ - Add full bucket api to XCBucket.
- - Have separate connect from init (fully async & sync)
+ - Have separate connect from init (fully async & sync).
- - Add async and sync APIs like with the regular API
+ - Add async and sync APIs like with the regular API.
- - Do something about the continuous logging of errors on the downed cluster (since its noisy after failover)
+ - Do something about the continuous logging of errors on the downed cluster (since its noisy after failover).
- - Test that a network dropoff of a node is detected properly
+ - Test that a network dropoff of a node is detected properly.
+ - Add different strategies for declaring failure, for instance maybe other app servers can't see the cluster and we want them all to fail over.
+This should probably be relatively generic here.

 ```java
 public static void main(String... args) throws Exception {